 A. Elected members may serve two terms with each term consisting of three years.
 Directors seeking a second term must reapply.
 Appointments are a one-year obligation.

 Q. What does the board do?

-A. The Board of Directors is the policy making governing body of NRPA and makes important decisions regarding:
+A. The Board of Directors is the policy-making governing body of NRPA and makes critical decisions regarding:

 - Organization direction (Strategic Plan — core values, vision, goals, objectives)